GuiltyBystander/CuboidNets/notes/algo.md

 calculate and is probably faster/cheaper than doing a flood-fill.
 If we imagine walking and leaving an inlet into the area, you just follow a right-hand rule like you're solving a maze the brute force way.
 This will lead you to another inlet.
-Repeat until you get back to the inlet you started on and you've identified a loop.
+Repeat until you get back to the inlet you started on, and you've identified a loop.

-#### Mutliple Cuboids
+#### Multiple Cuboids

 Because each cuboid wraps differently, we might have only 1 loop on one, while having multiple loops on another.
 For the best result we'll need to find the